mjpritchard/test-decap-help/content/docs/interactive-computing/graphical-linux-desktop-access-using-nx.md

 weight: 50
 ---

-This article explains how to connect to a graphical linux desktop within the JASMIN environment using NoMachine NX.

 ## Introduction

-### Benefits

 - This service provides a graphical Linux desktop on JASMIN, ideal for use with graphics-heavy tasks like interactive work with large images.